 If the police request a sample of blood or urine then a medical practitioner will be required to do the test.
 It is an offence to refuse to provide a sample for these tests.

 It is an offence not to comply with all reasonable directions of a police officer in respect of taking a breath analysis.
 A written print out from the breathalyser machine will indicate the BAC, or, whether an insufficient sample of breath was provided.
 In those cases, the police will direct further testing, in most circumstances being by way of the taking of a blood sample.
 If the driver refuses to provide a breath sample for analysis, or another type of sample if directed, the driver commits an offence.

 Defences for refusing a breath test

-For the offences of refusing a breath test, a screen test or a blood test, there is a maximum penalty for a first offence of a fine equivalent to 30 penalty units, with an automatic disqualification from driving of 3 years, which the court may reduce to a minimum of 6 months.
-There is also a potential jail sentence of 6 months.
-For a subsequent offence, the automatic disqualification period is 5 years with a minimum of 12 months and a jail term of 12 months.
+For the offences of refusing a breath test, a screen test or a blood test, there is a maximum penalty for a first offence of a fine equivalent to 30 penalty units, with an automatic disqualification from driving of three years, which the court may reduce to a minimum of six months or a term of imprisonment of up to six months.
+For a subsequent offence, the automatic disqualification period is five years with a minimum of 12 months and imprisonment for 12 months.

 If you require legal advice or representation in any legal matter, please contact Go To Court Lawyers.

 Affordable LawyersOur Go To Court Lawyers will assist you in all areas of law.
 We specialise in providing legal advice urgently – at the time when you need it most.
 If you need a lawyer right now, today, we can help you – no matter where you are in Australia.

 1. You speak directly to a lawyer

 When you call the Go To Court Legal Hotline, you will be connected directly to a lawyer, every time.